 Everyone has shortcomings.
 The key is to recognize our own faults and take steps to return them to their original divine form.
 For every fault was originally a divine quality.
 No exceptions.

 - If we don’t already know what our faults are, this is a clear indication we don’t know ourselves very well.
-We’ve got work to do.
-By looking for our faults, then, we can start to understand ourselves better.
+Consider asking someone you trust and know well to share what they see.
+Search for the grain of truth.
+For by finding our faults, we start to understand ourselves better.

 - Bones, Chapter 12: Finding Out the Truth about Ourselves, Including Our Faults | Podcast